hz-b/naus/doc/usage.rst

 ==========

 Using naus is considered by the author more complex than it should be.
-It dependes on the following non standard module:
+It depends on the following non standard module:

     * bcib